 This article emphasizes that coaching is required to make nurses effective leaders.
-The International coach Federation implies that professional coaching help nurses to improve their quality of life at home and in work settings (Serio, 2014).
-Through coaching nurses increase the learning abilities leading to progression in the work environment.
-One of the elements focused during the coaching process was to be accountable for one’s own action (Serio, 2014).
-For instance, it is not unusual for nurses to circumvent certain small errors that occur at work or put the blame on someone.
+The International Coach Federation states that professional coaching help nurses to improve their quality of life at home and in work settings (Serio, 2014).
+Through coaching, nurses increase the learning abilities that leads to progression in the work environment.
+One of the main element of the coaching process is to be accountable for one’s own action (Serio, 2014).
+For instance, it is not unusual for nurses to circumvent certain small errors that occur at work or put the blame on someone else.
 Such actions can disturb the harmony among the health care professionals in an organization.
-When nurses are taught to be accountable for their own actions, they spread a positive mind set to their colleagues making their colleagues to approach matters in the same manner thus enhancing the professionalism in the health care setting (Serio, 2014).
+When nurses are taught to be accountable for their own actions, they spread a positive mind set to their colleagues making their colleagues to approach matters in the same manner and enhance the professionalism in the health care setting (Serio, 2014).
 Another element focused in the article is to coach the nurse leaders to become an active listener (Serio, 2014).
-The coaching convention implements nurses to discuss problematic issue, encourage listening to different opinions and coming up with a solution to the problem (Serio, 2014).
-Such democratic leadership skills can bring many benefits to the work environment; it can bring optimistic changes to the nursing leadership roles such as forming a trusting relationship with colleagues, building liability skills, and thus providing at most care for the patients, families and communities.
+The coaching convention implores nurses to discuss problematic issues and encourages listening to different opinions and come up with a solution to the problem (Serio, 2014).
+Such democratic leadership skills can bring many benefits to the work environment; it can bring optimistic changes to the nursing leadership roles such as forming a trusting relationship with colleagues, building liability (likability??) skills, and thus providing at most care for the patients, families and communities.

 Strategies Necessary for Moral Courage

-In the article, the author Vicki D. Lachmen describes of the qualities required for the nurses to accomplish moral courage.
-The author uses the acronym CODE to organize the factors required by the nurses to build the skill essential to enhance the ethical strength.
+In this article, the author Vicki D. Lachmen describes the qualities required for the nurses to accomplish moral courage.
+The author uses the acronym CODE to organize the factors required by the nurses to build the skills essential to enhance the ethical strength.
 The letter “C” stands for courage (Lachman, 2010).
-For the nurses to be courage, nurses must have the ability to contain awareness, control and manage risky situations and speak assertively when required (Lachman, 2010).
+For the nurses to be courageous, nurses must have awareness, control and manage risky situations and speak assertively when required (Lachman, 2010).
 Such qualities can definitely make the nurses a better advocate for their patients.
 The letter ‘O’ represents the obligation to follow the ethics (Lachman, 2010).
 Nurses have the duty to follow the code of ethics and stand up for their patients in case there is a breach in the ethical principle by their colleagues and healthcare providers (Lachman, 2010).
 By doing so, nurses can build a strong trusting relationship with their patient and enhance the professionalism in the nursing field.
 The letter ‘D’ represents danger management (Lachman, 2010).
 In order to manage an unpredictable situation, nurses must have the ability to control their fear in an appropriate manner (Lachman, 2010).
-One of the strategies to manage fear and anxiety encountered at work is to get rid of the negative thoughts and substituting them with positive actions; this strategy will build the self esteem and make the nurses feel confident in handling risky situations (Lachman, 2010).
+One of the strategies to manage fear and anxiety encountered at work is to get rid of the negative thoughts and substituting them with positive actions; this strategy will build the self-esteem and make the nurses feel confident in handling risky situations (Lachman, 2010).
 By improving danger management skills, nurses can become a better provider of care for their patients.
 The letter ‘E’ represents expression and action component (Lachman, 2010).
 Negotiation is one of the main factors to attain a common ethical solution among a group (Lachman, 2010).
 When the best alternative is chosen the moral integrity is ultimately maintained between the staffs and best care can be provided to the patients.
 This particular component will make the nurses an excellent manager of care.

 Conclusion